azolfagharj/gajin/docs/ARCHITECTURE.md

 ### Secret Masking

-In dry-run mode, secret values are masked in logs (only first 2 and last 2 characters shown).
+In dry-run mode and logs, secret values are masked (only first 2 and last 2 characters shown).
+Variable values are shown in full since they are not sensitive.

 ## Extension Points